pkvenu/ringcentral-bot-demo/README.md

 Step 4 - Copy the ngrok https url and add the value to `REDIRECT_HOST` in .env file.
 The .env file will look like
 ![](/images/envfile.png)

 Step 5 - Go to https://developer.ringcentral.com and signin to your account.
-Create an app with platform type `Server\bot`.
+Create an app with platform type `Server/bot`.
 In the oAuth redirect URI field, paste your ngrok forwarding address and add the /oauth endpoint at the end of the address that we opened up in our script.
 In this example it would look something like this:
 ```
 https://77c83694.ngrok.io/oauth
 ```

-Step 6 - Copy the ClientID, ClientSecret from the app and update the .evn file.
+Step 6 - Copy the ClientID, ClientSecret from the app and update the .env file.

 Step 7 - Run the command in the terminal to launch the app.
 ```